Stiffstream/arataga/README_CONFIG.md

 acl.io.chunk_size UINT[suffix]
 ```

-where *suffix* is an optional suffix that specifies the units:
+where *suffix* is an optional suffix that denotes the units of measure:

 * if there is no suffix then the value is specified in bytes.
 For example: `acl.io.chunk_size 1024000`;
 * `b`, the value is specified in bytes.
 It means that `acl.io.chunk_sise 20000` is the same as `acl.io.chunk_size 20000b`;